-Christine Lucha has worked at Ecologic Institute as a Senior Fellow since 2003.
-She focuses on international, European and national energy policy, renewable energy law and public participation.
-She is also a part of the Ecologic Legal Team.
-Christine Lucha takes a particularly great interest in answering the legal, sociopolitical, technical and economic questions related to the implementation of the German energy transformation.
-With respect to methods, her focus is on transdisciplinary research, especially the integration of stakeholder involvement and participation as well as the evaluation and legal assessment of policy instruments.
+Christine Lucha worked at Ecologic Institute as a Senior Fellow from 2003 to 2019.
+She focused on international, European and national energy policy, renewable energy law and public participation.
+She was also a part of the Ecologic Legal Team.
+Christine Lucha took a particularly great interest in answering the legal, sociopolitical, technical and economic questions related to the implementation of the German energy transformation.
+With respect to methods, her focus was on transdisciplinary research, especially the integration of stakeholder involvement and participation as well as the evaluation and legal assessment of policy instruments.
 A native speaker of German, she also works in English, French and Portuguese.

 Moreover, she was involved in the analysis of cost and financing aspects of Community Renewable Energy Projects in Germany and Denmark for the IEA Renewable Energy Technology Deployment (IEA-RETD), institutional aspects of the implementation of the European Network Codes in Germany for the BMWi, and the development of strategies and solutions for the uptake of new wind energy technologies on the basis of an assessment of possible barriers for the European Commission (DG Energy).
 She also contributed to the midterm-evaluation of the Renewable Energy Directive driven by REFIT on behalf of the European Commission (DG Energy) and provided scientific support in the areas of renewable energies and combined heat and power for the Federal Ministry for Economic Affairs and Energy (BMWi).